-Changes in climate and land use generally affect both the average evapotranspiration and streamflow.
-But whereas changes in evapotranspiration are needed to explain changes in streamflow, the socio-economic impact relate more directly to streamflow since this reflects average fresh water availability.
-This is of particular relevance in the Mediterranean region, where a decline in water yield or streamflow reflects a decrease in water available for irrigation and agricultural production downstream.
-Our results indicate that land use changes in the more mountainous areas in the Mediterranean have contributed significantly to reductions in streamflow.
-Conversly, increasing streamflow in northern Europe might be beneficial to other sectors as such availability also has important implications beyond the yearly average values.
+Changes in climate and land use generally affect both the average green and blue water flux.
+But whereas changes in green water fluxes are needed to explain changes in blue water, the socio-economic impact relates more directly to blue water fluxes since they reflect average fresh water availability.
+This is of particular relevance in the Mediterranean region, where a decline in blue water flux or streamflow reflects a decrease in water available for irrigation and agricultural production downstream.
+Our results indicate that land use changes in the more mountainous areas in the Mediterrenean have contributed significantly to reductions in streamflow.
+Conversly, increasing blue water fluxes in Northern Europe might be beneficial to other sectors as such the hydropower industry.
+The finding that land use change effects are of similar magnitude as climate change effects on water availability also has important implications beyond the yearly average values.
 Extremes will likely also be impacted by land use, yet current drought projections for Europe (Forzieri et al., 2014; Samaniego et al., 2018) or assessments of changes in floods (e.g. Hall et al., 2014) do not take into account past and/or future land cover changes.
 Not accounting for land use change will likely lead to regional over- or underestimation of changes in water availability.
-Therefore, land use change impacts on evapotranspiration and streamflow need to be considered in conjunction with climate change impacts.
+Therefor, land use change impacts on green and blue water fluxes need to be considered in conjunction with climate change impacts.